 Not all terms can be trademarks, and not all trademarks are created equal.
 The inherent strength of a trademark (as opposed to commercial strength that must be cultivated through sales, marketing, and word-of-mouth) is determined by where on the “spectrum of distinctives” the mark falls.
 At one end of the spectrum are fanciful marks—made-up terms that are entitled to the broadest protection; at the other end of the spectrum are generic terms, which are just words for categories of products or services, and for which no business can claim exclusive rights.

 Why Is Trademark Protection Important?

-- Better attract investors, buyers, partners, licensees
+- Help attract investors, buyers, partners, licensees

-- Can seize counterfeits/infringing products with Customs
+- Ability to use Customs to seize counterfeits/infringing products with Customs

 - Automatic access to federal courts, possibility of enhanced remedies for infringement

 - “Incontestable” status can be obtained after 5 years of registration and continuous use, and confers additional defensive benefits

 A federal trademark registration is a valuable asset and a way to maximize protection for your brand.
 A registration may be helpful in defending infringement and dilution claims, potentially reducing risk of litigation and/or forced rebranding, and make it easier for you to enforce your rights against infringers.
 In short, securing and protecting your trademark from the outset is a relatively inexpensive process that could save you time, money, and heartburn down the road.

 What Steps Are Involved In Securing Trademark Registration?

 There are three main steps to securing federal trademark registration: clearance, filing, and prosecution.